 Administrative Leave

-If a full-time faculty member is called for jury duty, subpoenaed, or summoned to appear in court, this absence may be charged to administrative leave, except when he or she is a defendant in a criminal case or a plaintiff in a civil suit.
+If a full-time faculty member is called for jury duty, subpoenaed, or summoned to appear in court, this absence may be charged to administrative leave, except when they are a defendant in a criminal case or a plaintiff in a civil suit.
 Faculty members will be granted administrative leave to attend work-related hearings as a witness under subpoena.
 Administrative leave may also be used when called to serve on councils, commissions, boards, or committees of the Commonwealth.

 Administrative leave must be requested before it is taken.
 Faculty members will receive full pay for administrative leave, provided a copy of the subpoena or other supporting document accompanies the leave report.
 Administrative leave will not be granted for more time than is actually required for the purpose for which it is taken.